 Days are long gone when desks were the preserve of the office or classroom.
 Even when you normally don’t work on your computer for business, you may want one for social networking on Facebook, Twitter, Instagram or Pinterest.
 So today, as we welcome desks into our homes, would it not be better if they became an extension of our individual styles?

 Accordingly, it comes as no surprise that a broad range of Do-It-Yourself desk projects are emerging daily.
 They range from the relatively simple to the more complex and intricate ones.
 Luckily, if you don’t want to, you will not have to start from scratch.
-Below, we have collected 21 DIY desk ideas and projects complete with tutorials.
+Below, we have collected over 40 DIY desk ideas and projects complete with tutorials (and we keep adding to it!)

 DIY File Cabinet Desk